 Citi is currently reviewing remuneration polices in line with relevant ESG requirements.

 In the interim, find more information on Citi’s compensation philosophy.

 In particular, see the section headed "Risk Management"

 Find more information on Citibank Europe Plc’s remuneration policies.

 In particular, see Section 2 (risk) and Section 16 (remuneration) of the document titled Pillar 3 Disclosures 31 December 2020 Citibank Holdings Ireland Limited and its Operating Entity, Citibank Europe Plc, which among other things, notes the following:

 "Citi’s compensation policies and practices are designed to support achievement of business strategy by attracting, retaining and motivating the best talent available to execute the strategy whilst ensuring an effective risk management framework and incentivising appropriate behaviours."

 "Citi’s compensation policies and practices are designed to support achievement of business strategy whilst ensuring an effective risk management framework and incentivising appropriate behaviours."

 "The Compensation Philosophy also sets out Citi’s commitment to managing risk, and management receives clear direction from the Personnel and Compensation Committee (P&C Committee) to use discretion in awarding incentive compensation consistently with risk mitigation principles."

-This page was last updated on 10th March 2021.
+This page was last updated on 11 September 2023.